togrupe/dlive-midi-tools/README.md

 The Midi Channel setting on dlive under Utils/Shows -> Control -> Midi has to be: 1 to 5

 ## Default ip and port
-The default mixrack ip address is: 192.168.1.70.
+The default dlive mixrack ip address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
 If you want to change it, you can edit the field "ip" in the file: dliveConstants.py.

 ## Usage
 1. Recommendation: Please backup your current show file, just to be on the safe side if something goes wrong.